anassrikou/book-lending-library/README.md

 ### Requirement:

-2. django modules are in the requirements.txt (not updated yet)
+2. django modules are in the requirements.txt

 -----